BaseSpatialAudioEngine

 unit

-The number of meters that the game engine distance per unit is equal to.
-The value of this parameter must be greater than 0.00, and the default value is 1.00.
-For example, setting unit as 2.00 means the game engine distance per unit equals 2 meters.
+The number of meters corresponding to one unit of game engine distance.
+The value must be greater than 0.00.
+The default is 1.00.
+For example, setting unit to 2.00 means one unit of game engine distance equals 2 meters.
+The larger the value, the faster the sound attenuation when the remote user moves away from the local user.

 setMaxAudioRecvCount